oseanfro/automaid/server/README.md

 `$somewhere/processed`

-and then I need to physically copy the scripts from where I usually keep my pythons, which I keep there so I can keep it as a small git repo.
+and then I make a soft link to the scripts directory which itself resides in a place where I usually keep my other python scripts, as by the environmental variable $YFILES,

-`cp -r $YFILES/automaid/scripts $somewhere/scripts`
+`ln -s $YFILES/automaid/scripts $somewhere/scripts`

+I then have a script $UFILES/servercopy which syncs the data from the server and maintains a git repo of those files.

-And then IN that directory, $somewhere, I execute the sequence:
+And then for processing, I change INTO the directory $somewhere, where, since I usually am not in bash, I execute the sequence:

 `bash`\
 `source activate pymaid`\
 `python scripts/main.py`\
 `source deactivate pymaid`

-and then I should find the processed files inside `processed`.
+after which I should find the processed files inside `processed`.